Expert Advisory Network

 Some of our initial themes surround the learning impact of new technologies within surgical education.
 The added value of immersive spaces for teaching and learning is high on our agenda as the new state-of-the-art Professional Surgical Centre is being built as part of the RCS redevelopment plan.

 The network is open to both members and non-members of the RCS.
-If you would like to take part or have any feedback or ideas you would like to share please email: email@example.com.
+If you would like to join, please email us at email@example.com.

 The RCS Expert Advisory Network is generously supported by: